mopidy/mopidy/docs/development.rst

 Debugging deadlocks
 ===================

-Between the numerous pykka threads and gstreamer interactions there can sometimes be a potential for deadlocks.
-In an effort to make these slightly simpler to debug ``settings.DEBUG_THREAD`` or ``--debug-thread`` can be used to turn on an extra debug thread.
+Between the numerous Pykka threads and GStreamer interactions there can sometimes be a potential for deadlocks.
+In an effort to make these slightly simpler to debug the setting :attr:`mopidy.settings.DEBUG_THREAD` or the option ``--debug-thread`` can be used to turn on an extra debug thread.
 This thread is not linked to the regular program flow, and it's only task is to dump traceback showing the other threads state when we get a ``SIGUSR1``.

 Writing documentation